 \section{Matrix versions of Finsler's lemma and Yakubovich's S-lemma}

 In this section we deal with the question under what conditions all solutions to one quadratic matrix inequality also satisfy another QMI.
-In other words, we aim at finding necessary and sufficient conditions for the inclusion $\calZ_r(N) \subseteq \calZ_r(M)$, where $M,N\in \mathbb{S}^{q+r}$.
-We will also consider this inclusion with $Z_r^0(N)$ instead of $Z_r(N)$, and for $Z_r^+(M)$ replacing $Z_r(M)$.
+We aim at finding necessary and sufficient conditions for the inclusion $\calZ_r(N) \subseteq \calZ_r(M)$, where $M,N\in \mathbb{S}^{q+r}$.
+We will also consider $Z_r^0(N)$ instead of $Z_r(N)$, and $Z_r^+(M)$ replacing $Z_r(M)$.
 This leads to non-strict and strict versions of Yakubovich's S-lemma and Finsler's lemma.